material works

 obstkiste

-i took the classic wooden fruit and wine crate as inspiration and reinterpreted it in aluminium. the change of material creates an exciting contrast between tradition and modernity - turning it into a durable, high-quality object with a new look and feel.
+I was inspired by the classic wooden fruit and wine crate and reinterpreted it in aluminium.
+The change of material creates a contrast between tradition and modernity — and turns it into a durable, high-quality object with a new aesthetic and a new feel.

 arcade

-a visually appealing arcade machine consists of a stand or table housing with monitor, loudspeaker, push buttons and joystick. a small hidden calculator with a suitable emulator is installed inside. additional authenticity is provided by lighting or an eye-catching design. the arcade machine is ready. in the technical design and digital prototyping courses, a fourth-person team created an opensorce guide to make it possible for anyone to build it.
+A visually appealing arcade machine consists of a stand or table housing with monitor, loudspeaker, push buttons, and joystick.
+A small hidden calculator with a suitable emulator is installed inside.
+Additional authenticity is provided by lighting or an eye-catching design.
+The arcade machine is ready.
+In the Technical Design and Digital Prototyping courses, a four-person team created an open-source guide to make it possible for anyone to build it.

 co-projekt with luis niederbuchner, nepomuk boehm & jakob sikeler